Permissionless-Software-Foundation/slp-tokens.com/docs/creating-tokens/psf-slp-wallet/simple-fungible-tokens.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-slug: /psf-slp-wallet
+slug: /simple-fungible-tokens
 ---

-# psf-slp-wallet
+# Simple Fungible Tokens

 If you can [install node.js on your computer](https://www.youtube.com/watch?v=7pbQ4ZKPBiU), you can clone the psf-slp-wallet command-line interface (CLI).
 This is the most comprehensive software for creating and managing tokens.
 You can create all types (Type 1, 65, 128) of SLP tokens, can mint them, can attach data to them, and can manage multiple wallets.